TRACKING TOOLS POLICY

 We use common tracking technologies.

-We collect personal information about users over time and across different websites when you use one of our websites or services.
+We collect personal information about users over time and across different websites.
+Information is collected when you visit one of our websites or utilize our services.
 We also have third parties that collect personal information this way.
-To do this, we use several common tracking tools.
+To collect information, we use several common tracking tools, including browser cookies, web beacons, flash cookies, and similar technologies.
 Our vendors may also use these tools.
-These may include browser cookies, web beacons, flash cookies, and similar technologies.

 What are cookies?